-Ryan E. Borneman practices in the areas of commercial, consumer lending and financial services litigation and appellate practice.
-His practice concentrates on financial, banking, real estate, consumer and securities issues.
+Ryan E. Borneman is a trial lawyer and advisor.
+He practices in the areas of complex commercial transactions, consumer lending, financial services and real estate litigation and appellate practice.
 Mr. Borneman represents financial institutions, real estate developers, corporate entities and individual clients in complex commercial litigation matters and class actions in federal and state courts and in arbitral forums throughout the United States.

-Mr. Borneman is actively involved on the boards of the Philadelphia Chapter of the J. Reuben Clark Law Society and BYU Management Society.
-Mr. Borneman is a member of the firm's e-discovery committee.
+Mr. Borneman is the Chair of the Philadelphia Chapter of the J. Reuben Clark Law Society and actively involved with the BYU Management Society.
+Mr. Borneman is a member of the firm's e-discovery and pro bono committees.

 Mr. Borneman is an alumnus of the National Trial Advocacy College.
 Admitted to practice in Pennsylvania and New Jersey, Mr. Borneman is a 2006 magna cum laude graduate of Brigham Young University, J. Reuben Clark Law School, where he was elected to the Order of the Coif and was managing editor of administration of BYU Law Review, and a magna cum laude graduate of Brigham Young University Marriott School of Management with a B.S. in Accounting.

-- Obtained summary judgment for TD Bank in the Court of Common Pleas of Philadelphia County in an action seeking $10 million in damages against TD Bank for breach of a deposit agreement resulting in an alleged raid of customer assets by dissident executives.
+- Corinthian Marble & Granite, Inc. v.
+TD Bank, N.A. – Obtained partial summary judgment for TD Bank in the Court of Common Pleas of Philadelphia County in an action seeking $10 million in damages against TD Bank for breach of a deposit agreement resulting in an alleged raid of customer assets by dissident executives.

 - Landscapeworks v.
 TD Bank – won motion to dismiss for TD Bank under the Uniform Commercial Code (UCC) repeater rule in a check fraud case where an employee embezzled hundreds of thousands of dollars.